Advanced Blending Solutions

 Gasoline Blending

-Gasoline is a blend, containing a broad variety of different process streams, such as naphtha form the CDU, butane gas, Naphtha from the FCC, Reformate, isomerate and optional oxygenates such a MTBE.
+Gasoline is a blend, containing a broad variety of different process streams, such as naphtha from the CDU, butane gas, Naphtha from the FCC, Reformate, isomerate, and optional oxygenates such as an MTBE.
 Gasoline must comply with stringent specifications according to well-defined standards.
-Installation of online process analyzers is an indisputable requirement to guarantee in-spec production of gasoline at lowest cost.
-Laboratory test are too time consuming in the gasoline blending to guarantee continuous production of in-spec gasoline.
+Installation of online process analyzers is an indisputable requirement to guarantee in-spec production of gasoline at the lowest cost.
+Laboratory tests are too time-consuming in gasoline blending to guarantee continuous production of in-spec gasoline.
 A major gasoline property are RON and MON.
-In many cases these properties are achieved by incorporation expensive RON enhances like oxygenates.
-Among further limitations to be taken into account are restrictions to the
+In many cases these properties are achieved by incorporating expensive RON enhances like oxygenates.
+Among further limitations to be taken into account are restrictions on the

 aromatic content and the benzene content in gasoline.